denten-courses/computing-context/experiments/3-essay-grade/3-essay-grade.md

 grades).
 How does your automatic grader correspond to your intuitions about these essays?

-Submit an annotated .py files, your .csv results, and any associated graphic files.
+Submit your annotated .py files, your .csv results, and any associated graphics.